-The objective of the kids' room was to create a space where Eben and Tassia's young son Jayden could continue to love into his early teen years.
+The objective of the kids' room was to create a space Eben and Tassia's young son Jayden could continue to love into his early teen years.
 "We provided Jayden with a few options for wallpaper and settled on this gray-blue chevron removable wallpaper by Chasing Paper," Korenberg notes.

 Then they paired the wallpaper with a striped rug and more chevron patterns found on the curtains for a layered look.
 "To tie it all together, his bed is styled with a gingham duvet and a mix of gray and blue linens," the designer continues.

-"In the master bedroom, we wanted to create a more feminine space that could feel like a sanctuary for Eben and Tassia," Korenberg explains.
+"In the primary bedroom, we wanted to create a more feminine space that could feel like a sanctuary for Eben and Tassia," Korenberg explains.
 She and her team did this by selecting a natural linen upholstered bed frame, a linen duvet cover, and fringed pillows.
 Additionally, a custom window seat features leather hardware and layered pillows for a cozy feel.